Disclaimer

 Having a safety program document does not make your company compliant.
 Compliance requires actually implementing the program, training your employees, and maintaining it over time.
 You are responsible for:

-- Reviewing the document for accuracy and applicability to your specific situation
+- Reviewing the document for accuracy and applicability to your specific operations

-- Adapting it to your actual worksite conditions, equipment, chemicals, and workforce
+- Adapting it to your actual worksite conditions, equipment, chemicals, SDS locations, emergency contacts, competent persons, training records, and workforce

 - Training your employees and posting required notices

-- Keeping your safety program current as regulations change
+- Keeping your safety program current as operations and requirements change

 Regulations Change

 OSHA regulations, state safety requirements, and prequalification network standards are updated regularly.
 Your document reflects requirements as we understood them on the date it was generated.
-We do not automatically update previously generated documents when regulations change.
+For one-time purchases, we do not automatically update previously generated documents when regulations, state-plan requirements, reviewer expectations, or template assumptions change, unless the customer purchases an update or subscription product that expressly includes those services.
 It is your responsibility to verify that your safety program meets current requirements.

 Not Affiliated with OSHA